teiband/python-plot-utilities/docs/bin_and_mean.md

         data, respectively, such as "raw data" and "averaged data".
 Useless if show_legend is False.
     xlabel, ylabel : <str>
+        Label for the x axis of the plot.
+If None and xdata is a panda Series, use xdata's 'name' attribute as xlabel.
+    ylabel : <str>
+        Similar to xlabel.
-        Labels for x and y axes of the plot logx, logy : <bool>
+    logx, logy : <bool>
         Whether or not to adjust the scales of x and/or y axes to log grid_on : <bool>